Pseudo-orientable ribbon graphs: Matrix--Quasi-tree Theorem and log-concavity: Pseudo-orientable ribbon graphs

+\begin{definition} Let $\bG$ be a connected pseudo-orientable ribbon graph and $X$ be a quasi-tree of $\bG$ such that $\bG^X$ is a pseudo-orientable bouquet.
+We define the \emph{adjustment} of $\bG$ at $X$ as

-We say a ribbon graph is \emph{pseudo-orientable} if one of the components is pseudo-orientable and all the other components are orientable.
-Its \emph{adjustment} is defined by taking an adjustment of the pseudo-orientable component and leaving the other components unchanged. \end{definition}
+For a general pseudo-orientable ribbon graph, its \emph{adjustment} is defined by taking an adjustment of the pseudo-orientable component and leaving the other components unchanged. \end{definition}

-The definition of $\widehat{\bG}$ depends on the choices of the quasi-tree $X$ and the certificate of $\bG^X$.
-However, since we only care about the associated $\Delta$-matroid $D(\widehat{\bG})$, these choices do not matter; see the next section.
+The definition of $\widehat{\bG}$ depends on the choices of the quasi-tree $X$ and the certificate for $\bG^X$.
+However, since we only care about the associated $\Delta$-matroid $D(\widehat{\bG})$, these choices do not matter; see Section~\ref{sec: prove thm1}.

+It is clear that an adjustment $\widehat{\bG}$ is an orientable ribbon graph.
+We remark that not every orientable ribbon graph is an adjustment of a pseudo-orientable ribbon graph, since the parity of a quasi-tree of an adjustment is even by definition.
+We finally note the following counterpart of Proposition~\ref{prop: reverse of adjustment}.

+\begin{proposition} Every orientable ribbon graph with at least one edge and only even-sized quasi-trees is an adjustment of a pseudo-orientable ribbon graph. \end{proposition} \begin{proof} Let $\bH$ be an orientable ribbon graph satisfying the assumption.
+We may assume that $\bH$ is connected.
+If $\bH$ is a tree, then it is readily seen that $\bH$ is an adjustment of a tree obtained by contracting a leaf edge of $\bH$.
+Thus, we may assume that $\bH$ is not a tree.
+Then $\bH$ has a quasi-tree $X$ that is a proper subset of $E(\bH)$.
+Let $e$ be an edge in $E(\bH)\setminus X$.
+One can easily check that $\bG := (\bH^{\tau(e)})^e \setminus e$ is a pseudo-orientable ribbon graph which has $\bH$ as its adjustment. \end{proof}